cyberark/simple-llm-eval/README.md

 It supports various LLM providers, such as OpenAI, Google (Gemini API, Vertex), AWS Bedrock, Anthropic, Azure, and more (via LiteLLM).

+It also includes a few reports to help analyze, compare and summarize the results of your evaluations.

 ## Getting Started

 See the [📚 Quickstart Guide 📚](https://cyberark.github.io/simple-llm-eval/latest/getting-started/quickstart/)